daqingchong/daqingchong.github.io/_pages/about.md

   - /about.html
 ---

-Ruqing Zhang is an assistant professor at Institute of Computing Technology, Chinese Academy of Sciences.
+Ruqing Zhang (张儒清) is an assistant professor at Institute of Computing Technology, Chinese Academy of Sciences.
 She received her Ph.D. degree in Computer Science from <a href='http://www.ict.ac.cn'>Institute of Computing Technology</a>, <a href='http://www.cas.cn'>Chinese Academy of Sciences</a>, Beijing, China, under the supervision of <a href='http://www.ict.cas.cn/sourcedb_2018_ict_cas/cn/jssrck/200909/t20090917_2496654.html'> Prof. Guojie Li</a> and <a href='http://www.bigdatalab.ac.cn/~gjf/'>Prof. Jiafeng Guo</a>, in 2019.
 Before that, she received her B.S. degree from <a href='https://scs.bupt.edu.cn'>Department of Computer Science</a>, <a href='https://www.bupt.edu.cn'>Beijing University of Posts and Telecommunications</a>, Beijing, China, in 2014.
 Her current research is focused on the security and trustworthy in intelligent information assistant.